4LifeStrategy/Firewal-Configuration-and-Network-Segmentation/README.md

 1. Select **Interfaces**
 2. Select **LAN**
-3. Scroll down to **Static IPv4 Configuration** delete the IPv4 address and change it to some other arbitrary number in the 192.168 space.<br /> NOTE: For this demonstration we are using 115 for our 3rd octet.
-Example: **192.168.115.1**
+3. Scroll down to **Static IPv4 Configuration** delete the IPv4 address and change it to some other arbitrary number in the 192.168 space.<br />*For this demonstration we are using 115 for our 3rd octet.<br />Example: **192.168.115.1***
 4. Click **Save** but don't click **Apply changes** yet.<br />*We need to configure the dns server or else pfSense will not be able to automatically assign a new ip address to your computer and causing you to the ability to access the pfSense settings again.*
 5. Select **Services**
 6. Select **DHCP Server**